 Let’s look at the different types of penis enlargement surgery.

 What are the Different Types of Penis Enlargement Surgery?

 These are the surgical penile enlargement options:

 - Penuma penile implant surgery

 - Surgical skin grafting

 The Penuma implant is a medical-grade silicone implant designed specifically for the penis.
 It is the only device cleared by the FDA for aesthetic use on the penis.

 The procedure involves a small incision made at the base of the penis.
 The implant, which is contoured to best fit the patient’s anatomy, is placed through this incision, and it wraps around the shaft of the penis.
-The procedure typically takes about 45 to 60 minutes to complete, and patients can go home or back to their hotel the same day.
+The procedure typically allows patients can go home or back to their hotel the same day.

 Patients can usually go back to their daily routines within 2 to 4 days, but need to wait at least six to eight weeks (and sometimes longer based on individual circumstances) before masturbating or having sex.

 It’s important for patients to follow their surgeon’s post-operative instructions.
 Based on a published study of 400 patients over 5 years, the Penuma implant was found to have no effect on a patient’s ability to urinate or on any penile function.